junbaoZHUO/UODTN/README.md

 # Codes for UODTN

-We implement our experiments with python 3.6, numpy 1.15, PyTorch 1.0.
+We implement our experiments with python 3.6, numpy 1.15 and PyTorch 1.0.

 ## Step 1 Generate graph for AwA
 ```